30 McDonald's Facts All '80s Kids Remember

-Fry Kids were basically anthropomorphized pom poms with googly eyes and sneakers on, but boy did they make sense somehow back in the ’80s.
-Initially segregated into two groups of Fry Guys and Fry Girls, the squad became coed in 1985 under their new name, appearing in fantastical McDonaldland-themed commercials that reminded us all to “keep your eyes on your fries.”
-Whether these have haunted your dreams since the ’80s or been a source of sincere nostalgia, it’s hard to forget those french fry-loving mop tops of our youth.
+The Fry Kids were, essentially, anthropomorphized pom-poms with googly eyes and sneakers.
+But boy, did they somehow make sense back in the '80s.
+Initially segregated into two groups of Fry Guys and Fry Girls, the squad became coed in 1985 under their new name, appearing in fantastical McDonaldland-themed commercials that reminded us all to "keep your eyes on your fries."
+Whether these have haunted your dreams since the '80s or been a source of sincere nostalgia, it's hard to forget those french fry-loving mop tops of our youth.

 Halloween was all about McDonald's pails.